wzyabcas/InterAct/README.md

     --batch_size 64 \
     --dataset interact
     ```
-  - Evaluate on the marker representation with contact guidance used in our paper by:
+  - Evaluate on the marker representation with contact guidance used:

     ```
     python -m eval.eval_marker_representation_guide \